AlexRadch/AlexRadch/README.md

 [![Twitter](https://img.shields.io/twitter/follow/AlexRadc?style=social)](https://twitter.com/AlexRadc)
 [![Codewars](https://www.codewars.com/users/AlexRadch/badges/micro?theme=light)](https://www.codewars.com/users/AlexRadch)

-## I'm software engineer 👨‍💻, freelancer 🏠 and video blogger :video_camera:
+## I'm software engineer, freelancer and tips and tricks blogger
-I'm creating **software engineering tips and tricks videos** 💡 on my [YouTube channel ▶️](https://www.youtube.com/channel/UCodTcqPf01ZCPRMJXhVdHiA).
+I'm creating **software engineering tips and tricks videos** on my [DrNet channel](https://www.youtube.com/channel/UCodTcqPf01ZCPRMJXhVdHiA).
 If you are interested in everything related to **.NET**, check out 👀 my videos!
 Don't forget to comment 💬, like 👍, and subscribe 🔔!

 <!---
 Become my sponsor 🤑 and you will **get access to the source code** 🎯 of all my videos.
 You will also have access to my **community Discord server** where you can discuss 💬 related topics with me and other community members.